launchableinc/cli/integrations/convert-to-junit.md

 *  `timestamp` attribute on structural elements that indicate when a test has run.

 # Examples
-Here's barebone example of a test report that works with Launchable:
+Here's bare-bone example of a test report that works with Launchable:
 ```xml
 <?xml version="1.0" encoding="UTF-8"?>
 <testsuite time='0.050425' name="UserTest" timestamp="2020-11-18T19:22:24+09:00">